February 18, 2014, Little Known Facts will be available in paperback from Bloomsbury USA.

-Now for a tangent: I reviewed Matthew Specktor's accomplished second novel, American Dream Machine, for the NYTBR's summer reading issue, June 2 print edition, online May 31.
-Read the review here.
+Now for a tangent: I'm reading Joan Wickersham's The News from Spain right now - read it if you haven't yet - so wonderful!
+And - I reviewed Matthew Specktor's accomplished second novel, American Dream Machine, for the NYTBR's summer reading issue, June 2 print edition, online May 31.
+You can find the review here.

 Little Known Facts focuses on a family in Los Angeles.
 The father, Renn Ivins, is a film star whose fame and success overshadow the lives of his two grown children, a son and a daughter, in ways that make it difficult for them to achieve personal and professional successes of their own.
 More information is available in this blog post.
 And a fun podcast that the producers of All Write Already, Willy Nast and Karen Shimmin, put together recently - some of their writing resolutions for the new year start it off, followed by me reading an excerpt ofLittle Known Facts before our discussion about the book and related topics.

 I keep an author page on Facebook.
 Please consider taking a look and hitting the "like" button.

 The Chicago Writers Association chose my story collection, Portraits of a Few of the People I've Made Cry, as the Book of the Year in the traditionally published fiction category.
 Below are two photos, the second with Randy Richardson, director of the Chicago Writers Association, from the awards ceremony, which took place on January 14, 2012, at the Book Cellar, an independent bookstore in the Lincoln Square neighborhood of Chicago.

 The Chicago Tribune's Bill Hageman's January 2012 "Remarkable Woman" column, which is published in the Sunday magazine each week.
 It was an honor to be among the other women who have been profiled here since this column debuted in 2010.
 The full article is here.